-The Audit Committee met five times during 2019.
-The Committee, composed entirely of nonexecutive directors, is chaired by Mr Franco Azzopardi who has the required competence in financial literacy and expertise in accounting, internal controls and auditing to perform this function.
-Other members of the committee are Mr Lawrence Zammit and Mr Philip Micallef.
-Mr Michael Gatt joined this committee in April 2020 and Mr Lawrence Zammit resigned from this committee from the same date.
+The committee met six times during 2020.
+The committee, composed entirely of non-executive directors, is chaired by Mr Franco Azzopardi who has the required competence in financial literacy and expertise in accounting, internal controls and auditing to perform this function.
+Other members of the committee are Mr Philip Micallef, and Mr Michael Gatt who joined this committee in April 2020.
+Mr Lawrence Zammit resigned from the committee in April 2020 upon the appointment of Mr Michael Gatt.
+During the period under review the committee also commissioned an external review of the internal audit operations.

-The Committee has oversight of the integrity of the Group's financial reporting, the qualifications and independence and performance of the Group's external auditors as well as the performance of the Group's internal audit function including the internal control systems.
-It also reviews and assesses the qualitative aspects of financial reporting to shareholders and meets with external auditors, to review any problems or difficulties they encounter as well as to review audit plans prior to the commencement of audit cycles and finally to review financial statements prior to their presentation to the board.
-The Committee also takes responsibility for the selection process for external auditors as well as reviewing and monitoring the independence of the external auditors and pre-approves any permitted non-audit services to be performed by the auditors.
+The Committee has oversight of the independent audit of the financial statements as well as the audit scope and approach, the performance of the Group's external auditors as well as that of the Group's internal audit function and internal control systems.
+It also reviews and assesses the qualitative aspects of financial reporting to shareholders and discusses significant accounting and reporting issues.
+It meets with external auditors, to review any problems or difficulties they encounter as well as to review audit plans prior to the commencement of audit cycles and finally to review financial statements prior to their presentation to the board.
+The Committee also takes responsibility for the selection process for external auditors as well as reviewing and monitoring the independence of the external auditors.
+It also pre-approves any permitted non-audit services to be performed by the auditors.

 As part of its oversight of the internal audit function, the Committee is involved in the setting of risk based annual internal audit plans for the Group.
-It also reviews the internal audit function's performance relative to the plan.
-Regular liaison with the Risk function and indeed the collaboration with the Risk and Compliance Committee enables the Audit Committee to function according to priorities aligned with the Group's risk register and risk appetite.
+It ensures that the internal audit plan takes into account all the activities and the complete system of governance as well as expected developments of activities and innovations.
+It also reviews the internal audit function's performance relative to the plan, documentation produced and information on achievement of previous audit recommendations.
+Regular liaison with the Risk function and indeed the collaboration with the Risk and Compliance Committee enables the Audit Committee to obtain input and contribute towards setting priorities aligned with the Group's risk register and risk appetite.
 The Committee also reviews protected cell issues and monitors results of cell inspections and related internal control systems.
 Meetings between the Committee, other board committee members and members of senior management also take place, especially in the area of financial controls.

-The Committee appoints the Internal Auditor and ensures that the function is free to work independently and objectively and ensures succession planning of this role.
-It also ensures that the internal auditor has the necessary resources and access to information to fulfil the mandate of the function and does not perform any operational functions.
-The Committee benchmarks the function's activities against recognised standards such as, inter alia the Institute of Internal Auditors and the International Standards for Professional Practice of Internal Auditing as well as Regulatory requirements.
+The Internal Auditor reports directly to the Audit Committee which in turn ensures that the function is free to work independently and objectively.
+The committee also ensures that the internal auditor has the necessary resources and access to information to fulfil the mandate of the function and does not perform any operational functions.
+The committee benchmarks the function's activities against recognised standards such as, inter alia the Institute of Internal Auditors and the International Standards for Professional Practice of Internal Auditing as well as Regulatory requirements.
 The Internal Audit function, through the Audit Committee and its Chairman, has direct access to the Board of Directors and meets regularly with the Company's Chief Risk and Compliance Officer.

-Outside the formal Audit Committee meetings, the Audit Committee Chairman regularly met the Internal Auditor, Mr Ivan Distefano, during 2019.
-These meetings serve to give guidance and receive feedback, and ensure the independence of the internal auditor as well as his continuing professional development.
+During 2020, the Audit Committee Chair regularly held additional meetings with the Internal Auditor, Mr Ivan Distefano.
+These meetings give guidance, serve as an opportunity to receive feedback, and ensure the continued independence of the internal auditor as well as his continuing professional development.
 The oversight of related party transactions is also the responsibility of this Committee.